recarnot/terraform-github-cicd-bootstrap/README.md

 This module creates :

 - A GitHub repository
-- A GitHub secret for Terraform Token
+- GitHub secrets for Terraform Token, Bridgecrew token, ...
 - Push some files into repository to define GitHub Actions :
   - "*scripts*" folder with some useful shell scripts
   - "*terraform_deploy.yml*" for GitHub Actions
+  - An empty Terraform configuration file to start